USS D-3

-USS D-3 (SS-19) was a D-class submarine built for the United States Navy in the first decade of the 20th century.
-It was the first submarine to make an over ocean voyage under its own power.
+USS Salmon/D-3 (SS-19), also known as "Submarine No. 19", was a D-class submarine built for the United States Navy (USN) in the first decade of the 20th century.
+She was the first ship of the United States Navy to be named after the salmon.
+She was the first submarine to make an over ocean voyage under her own power.

-Description
+Design

 The D-class submarines were enlarged versions of the preceding C class, the first American submarines armed with four torpedo tubes.
 They had a length of 134 ft 10 in overall, a beam of 13 ft 10 in and a mean draft of 12 ft 6 in.
 They displaced 288 LT on the surface and 337 LT submerged.
 The D-class boats had a crew of 1 officer and 14 enlisted men.
 They had a diving depth of 200 ft.

 For surface running, they were powered by two 300 bhp gasoline engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 165 hp electric motor.
 They could reach 13 kn on the surface and 9.5 kn underwater.
 On the surface, the boats had a range of 1179 nmi at 9.6 kn and 24 nmi at 8 kn submerged.